micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-24-rashi_en.md

 ### passuk 38

 ### passuk 39
 <b>Perhaps the woman will not come.</b> It is written אֵלַי .
-Eliezer had a daughter and he was looking for an excuse that Avraham should tell him that he is turning to him to allow his daughter to marry [Yitzchok].
+Eliezer had a daughter and he was looking for an excuse that Avraham should tell him that he is turning to him to allow his daughter to marry [Yitzchak].
 Avraham responded to him, “My son is blessed, whereas you are cursed and one who is cursed cannot cleave to one who is blessed.”

 ### passuk 40